Pedestrian Dead-Reckoning (PDR) – An Introduction

 • Navigation for people with disabilities – Vision impaired people, for example, may be able to use PDR to help find their way through the home or within buildings that can provide internal positioning that can connect to the PDR device.
 This may be through wifi, bluetooth® or ultra-wide band (UWB) positioning systems, for example.
 In outside applications where visual navigation is not possible, PDR and GNSS can help users move safely and efficiently and help prevent confusion and getting lost.

-• Medical research – Neuroscientists can use PDR devices attached to patients to help research and understand the effects and early onset indicators of diseases and conditions that affect movement, such as Parkinson’s disease, muscular dystrophy, and motor neurone disease.
+• Medical research – Neuroscientists can use PDR devices attached to patients to help research and understand the effects and early onset indicators of diseases and conditions that affect movement, such as Parkinson’s disease, muscular dystrophy, and motor neuron disease.

 • Mining personnel location – PDR can be used in underground operations, such as mining, to help personnel keep track of their location.
 This can be a solution to help prevent personnel getting lost or otherwise losing location with regard to their whereabouts underground.
 In such a scenario, it may also be possible for users to report location as provided by PDR to above ground personnel to help ensure that they remain in safe zones, for example.